 Some long-term effects, aside from the reduced breast size and reduction in pain and discomfort, are scarring and a decrease in nipple sensation.
 For the first few weeks, you’ll see that the incision wounds may be swollen and red, but over the next several months, you’ll see a drastic improvement, and often genetics plays a role in how scars heal.
 While the nipple area may be a bit numb for the immediate time after surgery, some sensation and feeling will return as you heal.

 Schedule a Consultation for Breast Reduction Surgery in Raleigh Today

 There are many benefits of breast reduction surgery, and it has one of the highest satisfaction rates of any cosmetic procedure.
-To see if it’s right for you, schedule a consultation with board-certified plastic surgeon, Dr. Ortiz, at (919) 532-2270 or fill out the form below to get started.
+To see if it’s right for you, schedule a consultation with our board-certified plastic surgeon, Dr. Ortiz, at (919) 532-2270, or fill out the form below to get started.